We are facing environmental problems head on through groundbreaking, data-driven research that crosses disciplines.

 Wildfire risk and climate change is the theme of SERI-Fire, a project funded by the National Science Foundation and the National Socio-Environmental Synthesis Center (SESYNC).
 Participating scientists develop new management strategies to prepare for and respond to wildfires in a changing climate.
 Learn more about the partners, research, and their findings at Serifire.com.

-UCSB highlights coral reef research at LTER station in Mo'orea
+UCSB highlights coral reef research by Bren faculty and grad students at LTER station in Mo'orea

 Jun 15 2020